Operational Guidelines: Domiciliary Care Allowance

 Medical Criteria

-In order to qualify for DCA a child must have a disability so severe that it requires the child needing care and attention and / or supervision substantially in excess of another child of the same age without the disability.
+To qualify for DCA a child must have a disability so severe that it requires the child needing care and attention and / or supervision substantially in excess of another child of the same age without the disability.
 This care and attention must be given by another person, almost all of the time, so that the child can deal with the activities of daily living.
 The child must be likely to require this level of care and attention for at least 12 months.

 Eligibility for DCA is not based primarily on the medical or psychological condition, but on the resulting lack of function of body or mind necessitating the degree of extra care and attention required.
-As such it is not possible to say if a particular child or any particular condition/disability will qualify for a payment under the scheme.
+As such it is not possible to say if a particular child or any particular condition / disability will qualify for a payment under the scheme.
 Each application is assessed on an individual basis taking account of the evidence submitted.

 - review the history of the case